proximax-storage/xpx-testnet-chain-onboarding/docker-method/README.md

 # Before running Sirius Peer...
 You need to create a Testnet Keypair to serve as your HarvestKey.

-There are two ways to create a harvestKey:
+There are two ways to create a TESTNET harvestKey:
 ---

 1. Using BCTESTNET WALLET - [testnetwallet-link](https://bctestnetwallet.xpxsirius.io/)